-For the six months ended June 30, 2012, the Company hada net operating loss carryforward offset by a fair value allowance and, accordingly, no provision for income taxes has been recorded.
-For the six months ended June 30, 2011, the Company was an S corporation and income and losses were passed through to the stockholders.
+For the nine months ended September 30, 2012, the Company had a net operating loss carryforward offset by a fair value allowance and, accordingly, no provision for income taxes has been recorded.
 In addition, no benefit for income taxes has been recorded due to the uncertainty of the realization of any tax assets.
-At June 30, 2012, the Company's net operating loss carryfoward was approximately \$8,813,000.
+At September 30, 2012, the Company's net operating loss carryfoward was approximately \$9,900,000.
 The net operating loss carryforward, if not utilized, will begin to expire in 2025.

-As of June 30, 2012, our deferred tax asset primarily related to accrued compensation and net operating losses.
+As of September 30, 2012, our deferred tax asset primarily related to accrued compensation and net operating losses.
 A 100% valuation allowance has been established due to the uncertainty of the utilization of these assets in future periods.
 As a result, the deferred tax asset was reduced to zero and no income tax benefit was recorded.
 The net operating loss carryforward will begin to expire in 2025.

-Section 382 of the Internal Code allows post-change corporations to use pre-change net operating losses, but limit the amount of losses that may be used annually to a percentage of the entity value of the corporation at the date of the ownership change.
+Section 382 of the Internal Revenue Code allows post-change corporations to use pre-change net operating losses, but limit the amount of losses that may be used annually to a percentage of the entity value of the corporation at the date of the ownership change.
 The applicable percentage is the federal long-term tax-exempt rate for the month during which the change in ownership occurs.